background pattern

 Note: this project has been updated.
-See 2024 Fall update below.
+See 2024-2025 Update & Findings below.

 With MBF’s support, Ambiomas, a Mexican non-profit established by Salvador Huitrón (a 2022 Lincoln Brower Award recipient!) is leading a drone flight project at the monarch overwintering sites.
 The purpose of this project is to develop a forest health monitoring and alert system using remote-sensing technology.